MarioRicalde/jQuery-Condom/README.markdown

 * Inside a namespace function `$(this)` will return the object that invoked it.
 * When you're on a namespace, you can override default jQuery Plugins without affecting the original functions.
 * Really small (less than 1kb)

-You can view a example of this here: [DEMO](http://jsfiddle.net/kuroir/PDNb9/9/)

 ## API